INDIANA DUNES OUTDOOR ADVENTURE FESTIVAL

 Do I have to register?

-No. Please check out the festival's Schedule page and fill up your weekend with as many events as you can fit into your schedule!
+Please check out the festival's Schedule page and see if your event requires pre-registration.
+Fill up on as many events as you can fit into your schedule!

 Is there a fee for the festival?